 Zenith Capital Corp. is a biotechnology investment company.
 Zenith Epigenetics Ltd., a wholly-owned subsidiary of Zenith Capital Corp., is a clinical stage biotechnology company focused on the discovery and development of novel therapeutics.
 Zenith Epigenetics Ltd.'s BET bromodomain inhibitors are being advanced in several oncology indications and have the potential to impact multiple additional diseases as well.
 Our lead compound, ZEN-3694, is in clinical development for metastatic Castration Resistant Prostate Cancer ("mCRPC").
+In collaboration with Pfizer Inc. ("Pfizer"), Zenith will initiate a Phase 1b/2 clinical trial evaluating ZEN-3694 in combination with talazoparib in triple negative breast cancer ("TNBC").
+The study will commence in early calendar 2019.
+Zenith and Pfizer will share costs for the TNBC trial and Zenith retains all rights to ZEN-3694.

-We are currently conducting two clinical trials with ZEN-3694, a single agent trial, and a Phase 1b combination trial in mCRPC with enzalutamide, both described below.
+We have used ZEN-3694 in two clinical trials, a single agent trial, which has been completed, and a Phase 1b/2a combination trial in mCRPC with enzalutamide, which is ongoing.
+Both trials are described below.
 In addition, we conduct research and development related to our epigenetics platform technology.
 We also hold royalty preferred shares of Resverlogix Corp. ("Resverlogix"), as described on page 4 under "Resverlogix Royalty Preferred Shares".